AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 21.md

 225. Introduction
 -> adding roles to the app
 -> role based authorization
--> adding a refund feature (we are not going to include a full on inventory system, but we will set up if you want to do that kind of thing)
+-> adding a refund feature (we are not going to include a full-on inventory system, but we will set up if you want to do that kind of thing)

 226. Adding roles to the app

 -- Program.cs --
 builder.Services.AddIdentityApiEndpoints<AppUser>()
                 .AddRoles<IdentityRole>()
                 ....